v15c6/VishalChavan-DBDA/README.md

 * #### SaaS
 Software as a service (SaaS).
 With SaaS, cloud providers host and manage the software application and underlying infrastructure and handle any maintenance, like software upgrades and security patching.

+# GET STARTED
+To get started with using AWS Cloud, you should have aws account access you can also try free trail version which basically provides you
+30$ to access the services of aws.

+* [How to create an Ec2-instance.](